Unlocking 25% More Conversions with In-App eVoucher Redemptions

 In-app checkout had the potential to unlock 25% more conversions

 Despite being redirected to the website to complete their redemption, collectors coming from the app made up nearly half of all conversions.
-These were already engaged collectors — they had downloaded the app, were actively browsing rewards, and were motivated enough to push through the friction of being redirected to web.
-Removing that friction represented a clear opportunity to increase conversion rates among the most engaged segment of the user base.
+These were already engaged collectors.
+They had downloaded the app, were actively browsing rewards, and were motivated enough to push through the friction of being redirected to web.
+Giving collectors the ability to browse AND redeem in the app represented a clear opportunity to increase conversion rates.

 2.8%